Elon Musk sends Boring aid to soccer team trapped in Thailand cave

-Elon Musk has offered his boring expertise to help rescue a party of schoolboys trapped in a flooded cave in Thailand.
+Elon Musk has offered his boring expertise to help rescue a party of schoolboys trapped in a flooded cave in Thailand -- and he thinks his inflatable tubes might do the trick.

 Employees of the SpaceX and Boring companies founded by Musk are on their way to Thailand to offer assistance.
 The Boring Company was set up to drill traffic tunnels, and could employ ground-penetrating radar or air pumps.